 - Extremes of activity.
 When a job is monotonous or chaotic, you need constant energy to remain focused — which can lead to fatigue and job burnout.

 - Lack of social support.
 If you feel isolated at work and in your personal life, you might feel more stressed.

 - Work-life imbalance.
 If your work takes up so much of your time and effort that you don't have the energy to spend time with your family and friends, you might burn out quickly.

-- You work in a helping profession, such as health care, counseling or teaching
+- You work in a helping profession, such as health care

 - You feel you have little or no control over your work

 Ignored or unaddressed job burnout can have significant consequences, including:

 - Alcohol or substance misuse

 - Type 2 diabetes

 - Vulnerability to illnesses